 The most well-known cannabinoids are delta-9-tetrahydrocannabinol (THC) and cannabidiol (CBD).
 THC is notorious for its psychoactive effects – making users high – while CBD is known for its health properties.
 But, there are over 100 other, lesser-known cannabinoids, that also hold some promise in the health and wellness world.
 Namely, cannabigerolic acid (CBGa) – known as the mother of all phytocannabinoids.
 Without CBGa, no other cannabinoid would exist.

 Cannabinoids are similar to the chemicals the body produces that are involved in memory, pain, movement, and appetite.
-Research suggests that cannabinoids have the potential to reduce anxiety, reduce inflammation and relieve pain, control nausea, relax tight muscles in people with multiple sclerosis, kill cancer cells and slow tumor growth, among other things.
+Research suggests that cannabinoids have the potential to reduce anxiety, reduce inflammation and relieve pain, control nausea, and even relax tight muscles in people with multiple sclerosis (among other things of course).

 However, each cannabinoid may be more effective for treating specific ailments than another.
 For instance, CBD may be more effective in relieving anxiety and paranoia than THC would be.
 In this article, we will focus on CBGa and how it could be used.